Haskell, New Jersey

 As of the 2010 United States census, the population for ZIP Code Tabulation Area 07420 was 4,942.

 Points of interest

 Elks Camp Moore is an Elks accredited summer overnight camp for children with special needs.
-The camp was founded in 1971 and includes many activities for the children such as a swimming pool, three playgrounds, a small playing field, a recreation hall, and other rooms that house other fun activities.
-The campers stay for one week from Sunday until Saturday.
-Each week, 75 campers attend the camp and are assigned to their own counselor.
-The camp is wheelchair accessible since handicapped children also attend the camp.
-People consider Camp Moore, the "Miracle on the Mountain".
 The camp is located high on top of a mountain overlooking Route 287, bordering both Haskell and Wanaque.
-Admission is free for the campers, and the camp is funded in part by local New Jersey Elks lodges.
+Admission is free for campers, and the camp is funded in part by local New Jersey Elks lodges.

+Back Beach Park is a 27 acres recreational park located in Haskell, that features various sports fields and hiking trails.
+Completed at a cost o $290,000 on and purchased in the early 1980, a took a decade to complete the park amid environmental challenges.
+Accessible trails include the Wanaque Ridge, which overlooks the town at its peak, as well as the Indian Hills Trail, which connects to the Ramapo Valley County Reservation in Mahwah.

 Notable people

 People who were born in, residents of, or otherwise closely associated with Haskell include: